andre tan pRppMPh4Zho unsplash 1

 Water treatment systems

-As mentioned in our ‘exterior car washing equipment’ section, water is a crucial resource in the car washing business, but it can also pose problems if not treated properly.
+Water is crucial for all car wash businesses, and if not treated properly, it can seriously affect the quality of each car wash.
 Unfiltered water can contain minerals and other impurities that can harm the environment and damage the car's finish.

 Reverse osmosis systems